Literotica: Literotica chat

+LLM Training

+Literortica content has been used by AI/LLM developers to generate content.

 Reception

-Searches for Literotica peak at 4 am.
-On a list of 7 classiest porn sites by Salon, Literotica came fifth.
+On a list of seven classiest porn sites by Salon, Literotica came fifth.
 Bustle recommends Literotica for women.
-Literotica has been used in scientific research.
+Literotica has been used in scientific research, with a study analyzing over 300,000 stories to determine the most popular words in erotic fiction.

 Publications

 Literotica has published two books containing collections of stories from the website.